+Student Court is the judicial branch of Student Government.
+It is composed of seven justices and two court clerks.
 Student Court interprets the official documents of Student Government and settles disputes among students and organizations.
 It also hears appeals concerning Baylor traffic tickets issued on campus.
-The Court works closely with the administration of the university - Student Life, Parking Services, and Judicial Affairs.
+The Court works closely with the administration of the university - Student Life, Parking Services, and Judicial Affairs, as well as with the other branches of Student Government.

 o Interpretation of the constitution, amendments, and all signed legislation.